saltta/fabbro-knives/README.md

 Our e-commerce store offers a wide range of products, including:

-- Knives: Chef's knives, hunting knives, vleavers, and more.
+- Knives: Chef's knives, hunting knives, cleavers, and more.
 - Pans: Saucepans, stainless steel, non-stick, and more.
 - Cutting boards: High quality handmade wood boards and maintenance balm.
 - Sharpeners: Compact sharpener and whetstones.